Interpause/ros2-workspace-template/README.md

 ### VS Code Tasks

-For developer convenience, some common tasks such as building packages and installing dependencies are present in [`tasks.json`](./.vscode/tasks.json).
-Use them by opening the command bar and typing `task`.
+For developer convenience, some common tasks are present in [`tasks.json`](./.vscode/tasks.json).
+Use them by opening the Command Palette and typing `task`.
+The following tasks are available:

+- `rosdep install dependencies`: Install all dependencies of the current workspace.
+- `colcon build all`: Build all (detected) ROS packages.
+- `colcon build specific`: Build a specific ROS package.
+- `update package index`: Update Ubuntu and ROS package indexes.

 ### Docker Image Distribution